Bringing Big Economic Ideas To Scotland

 William Thomson

-Founder of Scotonomics
+Founder of Modern Monetary Theory

 Mainstream economic commentary can feel disconnected, technical, and repetitive.
 The same questions.
 The same myths.
 And the same answers.
 Is there really no alternative to the type of economy we have today?
 We think there is.